ADGEfficiency/adgefficiency.github.io/_posts/2018-09-28-discount-climate.md

 ## You should keep working on the climate problem

-By this point you might be a bit disillusioned.
+By this point you might be disillusioned.
 If our psychology actively favours short term thinking, how can we ever hope to solve a long term problem like climate change?

 The discount rate problem may be an opportunity.
 In order to make better long term decisions we can do three things